zdanek/maverick/docs/current/about.md

 Like hardware support, Maverick is designed to be software agnostic.
 Currently most of the support is Debian/Ubuntu based, but the underlying Configuration Management system (Puppet) that does most of the heavy lifting is completely cross platform and has providers for almost every OS.
 Currently it supports:
 - Raspbian (Raspberry Pi official debian based OS)
+- Ubuntu/Jetpack for Jetson platform (TX1/TX2/Nano)
+- Ubuntu/Debian for x86 computers - eg. VMs, Linux PCs

+It has also been lightly tested with:
+- Ubuntu for Raspberry

+Platforms that it used to support (should still work but developers no longer have hardware for):
 - Odroid Ubuntu (Official ubuntu OS for Odroid XU3/4) + Experimental 4.9 kernel
 - Beaglebone Black Ubuntu
 - Ubuntu for Joule

-It has also been lightly tested with:
-- Ubuntu for Raspberry
+- Ubuntu for Up boards

 ### Environments
 Maverick can place the system in one of several modes, or environments.